ShellRuner/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ***Task6 :6.Numberz
     Write a program that prints all single numbers of base 10 ,you can only use the putchar function twice in your code.

+***Task7 :7.Smile in the mirror
+    Write a program that prints the lowercase alphabet in reverse, followed by a new line,you can only use putchar twice in your code.